Steven Hammell

-Steven Hammell (born 18 February 1982) is a Scottish football coach and former player, who has previously played for and managed Scottish Premiership club Motherwell.
-Hammell played as a left-back for Motherwell in almost 500 league games across two spells, either side of a stint with Southend United.
+Steven Hammell (born 18 February 1982) is a Scottish football coach and former player, who is the head of academy coaching at Celtic.
+Hammell played as a left-back in almost 500 league games across two spells with Motherwell, either side of a stint with Southend United.
 Hammell also played once for Scotland, in 2004.
 Hammell retired from playing in 2018.
 After a period as Motherwell's academy director, he became their manager in August 2022 but was sacked six months later.

 Career

 Motherwell

 Born in Glasgow, Hammell joined the youth system of Motherwell at the age of fifteen, after Alex McLeish and John Park came to his house and managed to persuade Hammell to take up football full-time.
 He was loaned out to Bearsden Boys Club, helping them win the league.
 Upon his return to Motherwell, he made his debut against Aberdeen at Pittodrie at the age of eighteen and thereafter became a regular in the side, making over 200 league appearances across seven campaigns.